SUSD: Structured Unsupervised Skill Discovery through State Factorization¶

 Limitations & Future Work¶

-- Advantages diminish in non-factorized environments.
+- Advantages are less pronounced in strictly non-factorized environments.

 Related Work & Insights¶